2020 Best Invention

 How Bankruptcy Can Help You With a Collection Agency

-Regardless of the type of debt the debt collector is trying to collect, the bankruptcy automatic stay stops collection activities the minute you file.
+Regardless of the type of debt the debt collector (or original creditor) is trying to collect, the automatic stay stops collection activities the minute you file.
 The stay remains in effect until either the debt is eliminated by discharge or the case is dismissed by the court.
-Whether the debt is discharged depends on the type of debt and the type of bankruptcy you have filed.
+Whether the debt is discharged depends on the type of debt and the type of bankruptcy you file.

-A Chapter 7 bankruptcy will eliminate most of your debts in three to four months.
-A Chapter 7 bankruptcy will not eliminate most secured debts unless you surrender the collateral.
-You can't discharge certain unsecured debts, such as some taxes and student loans, in a Chapter 7 bankruptcy.
+Chapter 7 bankruptcy is the most common type of consumer bankruptcy.
+It can eliminate most of your debts, such as credit card debt and medical bills, in three to four months.
+A Chapter 7 bankruptcy doesn’t eliminate most secured debts unless you surrender the collateral

 The debt solution for you is completely dependent on your particular financial situation.
 Like fingerprints, everyone has a unique financial situation.
-Careful consideration is required before choosing any debt relief solution.
+Carefully consider your personal finances and all your debt relief solutions before deciding what’s right for you.
+To learn more, read this article: What is Chapter 7 Bankruptcy & Should I File?

 At some point in the collections process, ideally before being sued, discuss the situation with a nonprofit credit counseling agency or a bankruptcy attorney.
 Nonprofit credit counselors are the best place to start.
-In cases where you have a straight forward, Upsolve provides a free tool to help you file your own Chapter 7 bankruptcy.
+If you think bankruptcy might be the best solution, Upsolve provides a free tool to help you file your own Chapter 7 bankruptcy.
 In more complicated cases, it's good to contact an experienced bankruptcy attorney in your area.

 Written By: